But just how much cheaper is it?

 That’s the question we’re looking to answer today.
-We’re going to do this by comparing South Africa’s cost of living to that of four other nations – the UK, the USA, Germany, and the Netherlands.
+We’ll do this by comparing South Africa’s cost of living to four other nations – the UK, the USA, Germany, and the Netherlands.

 How does the comparison work?

-To give you a realistic idea of how South Africa’s cost of living compares to the countries on our list, our comparison will look at the cost of seven everyday expenses:
+We’ll give you a realistic idea of how South Africa’s cost of living compares to the countries on our list by looking at seven standard living costs:

-We’ve pulled all the costs from Numbeo, which is the “world’s largest cost of living database”.
+We’ve pulled all the costs from Numbeo, the “world’s largest cost of living database”.
 The costs are crowdsourced, so keep in mind that costs are averages.

 Let’s dive into the comparison